rhelck/NLP-Project-2/README.md

 Our package includes the source code of the progam (see main.py), as well as training and text corpora.
 ADD MORE ONCE WE ARE DONE

+## Requirements

+Operating System: Ubuntu (whatever version ELSA is running)
+Compilers: Python 3 (whatever version we've been using)
+Libraries: Do we need to prompt the user to install numpy etc.?

+## Installation

+## Use

 Normalization Plan:
 remove all punctuation
 remove all [] {} ()